-When you’re feeling stressed, or overwhelmed, sad or anxious, having a big cry can make you feel surprisingly better.
+When you’re feeling stressed, or overwhelmed, sad, depressed or anxious, having a big cry can make you feel surprisingly better.
+Even if you’re a highly sensitive person, a cry can help.
 It’s like your body needs to physically release the built-up emotions and feelings that have been swirling around your mind for who knows how long.

 According to Stephen Sideroff, an assistant professor in the department of psychiatry and biobehavioral sciences at the University of California, crying is actually good for you and serves a purpose for your body.